Stephens–Townsend–Murphy Party: Journey

 The rest of the party continued until reaching Truckey's (or Truckee) Lake (now Donner Lake).
-Here, they left six of their eleven wagons because of difficulties getting the wagons over the pass and continued with the remaining five.
-At one point they had to unhitch the wagons and haul them up a cliff with makeshift pulleys while the oxen were led up through a narrow slot.
+Here, they left six of their eleven wagons because of difficulties getting the wagons over the pass and carried on with the remaining five.
+At one point they had to unhitch the wagons and haul them up a cliff with makeshift pulleys while the oxen were led through a narrow slot.
 On November 25 they managed to reach the top of the pass.
-Three men, Joseph Foster, Allan Montgomery, and Moses Schallenberger, returned to the wagons with the intent of watching over them until the snow melted.
-They quickly put up a cabin (later used by the Donner Party) but soon realized that it would be very difficult for them to survive the winter.
-On makeshift snowshoes they set out after the party ahead of them but after the first day the youngest, eighteen-year-old Moses Schallenberger realized he could not make it and returned to the wagons.
+Three men, Joseph Foster, Allan Montgomery, and Moses Schallenberger, returned to the abandoned wagons with the intent of watching over them until the snow melted.
+They quickly built a cabin (later used by the Donner Party), but soon realized that it would be very difficult for them to survive the winter.
+They set out after the party ahead of them on makeshift snowshoes, but after the first day, the youngest, eighteen-year-old Moses Schallenberger realized he could not press on and returned to the wagons.
 He survived only by trapping High Sierra foxes for food.

-The rest of the party after crossing the pass continued until snow made it impossible to continue with wagons on the upper Yuba River valley.
-They set up camp and, on December 6, 17 of the adult men continue in order to find help while the women, children, and two adult men remained in the camp.
-Most of the men were enticed or coerced to fight with Captain John Sutter for Mexican California Governor Manuel Micheltorena in exchange for promises of land grants.
-Instead of joining them, Dennis Martin returned to the upper Yuba with supplies for the women and children.
-Upon learning of the plight of Moses Schallenberger, twenty-three-year-old Martin crossed the snowbound Sierra Nevada in mid-winter (February, 1845) to rescue Schallenberger at Donner Lake.
-Martin showed Schallenberger how to construct proper snowshoes and successfully the two recrossed the Sierra to the Central Valley.
+The rest of the party, after crossing the pass, continued until snow made it impossible to travel with wagons on the upper Yuba River valley.
+They set up camp, and, on December 6, seventeen of the adult men pushed on to find help, while the women, children, and two adult men remained in camp.
+Most of the men in the advance party were then enticed or coerced to fight with Captain John Sutter for Mexican California Governor Manuel Micheltorena in exchange for promises of land grants.
+Instead of joining Sutter, Dennis Martin returned to the upper Yuba with supplies for the women and children.
+Upon learning of the plight of Moses Schallenberger, twenty-three-year-old Martin set out to cross the snowbound Sierra Nevada in mid-winter (February, 1845) to rescue Schallenberger at Donner Lake.
+Upon reaching the lake, Martin showed Schallenberger how to construct proper snowshoes and then the two crossed the Sierra successfully to the Central Valley.

 Afterwards

 Elisha Stephens settled in the San Jose/Cupertino area, where Stevens Creek [sic] is named for him.
 In 1862, he left the area, heading to Kern County in central California.
 He was the first non-native settler in what is today the city of Bakersfield.
 A state historic plaque in that city marks the approximate site of his homestead.
 Stephens died in Bakersfield in 1887.
 He was buried in Union Cemetery.
 His gravesite was discovered in 2009 by members of the Kern County Genealogical Society.
-On May 1, 2010 the Oregon-California Trails Association (OCTA) California/Nevada Chapter in cooperation with the Kern County Historical Society (KCHS) installed a historical plaque at the gravesite of Elisha Stephens.
+On May 1, 2010, the Oregon-California Trails Association (OCTA) California/Nevada Chapter in cooperation with the Kern County Historical Society (KCHS) installed a historical plaque at the gravesite of Elisha Stephens.